 Alongside the plethora of god-awful coffee, tea is GENERALLY the safe option of hot beverages.
 Generally, until you discover that the Soft Play area your child is currently stuck into only sells tea that’s made in a machine.

 Soft Play areas are often filled with kids birthday parties and days out.
 As a result, they mostly have a catering service attached to feed the kids.
-However, given that children are their focus, the lack of attention paid to the menu is disheartening.
+However, given that children are their sole focus, the lack of attention paid to the menu is disheartening.
 How many versions of “meat-thing and chips” can you serve without any other option?
-I know kids aren’t looking for a five course meal with wine options, and yes some can be fussy eaters.
-But a bit of variety, a bit of something that isn’t sausages and chicken goujons and chips, maybe perhaps one or two vegetables?
-That would definitely be more appealing.
-The folks at No 9 Barronstrand St have the right idea, if only they had a soft play area!
+I know kids aren’t looking for a five-course meal with wine options, and yes some can be fussy eaters.
+However, a bit of variety, a bit of something that isn’t sausages and chicken goujons and chips, maybe a vegetable?
+That would definitely be more appealing – and parents could feel a lot less guilty about these things too.
+The folks at No 9 Barronstrand St have the right idea, if only they had a big soft play area!

 The Joys Of “Children Must Be Kept Supervised At All Times” While In Stupidly Difficult To See Them Climbing Frames

 Why, on Sunday mornings and Bank Holidays, are these places not open early?
 I don’t know about you, but I’m fairly sure we would be there, with bells on.
-Toddlers don’t understand the meaning of the word lie in.
+Toddlers and preschoolers don’t understand the meaning of the word lie in.
 We need something, anything, to burn off the energy, and outdoors doesn’t always work.
-Yes, it costs more to pay employees, but I guarantee you, you’d make that back and more by opening early to the frustrated masses of parents!
+In particular, in Ireland, where it rains quite a lot, we need somewhere to bring them to burn off the energy before they burn down our house.
+Yes, it costs more to pay employees.
+However, I guarantee you, you’d make that back and more by opening early to the frustrated masses of parents!
 (Of course, the point about good coffee would also work well here).

 Those are just some of the random thoughts that pop into my head while I’m sat in the (hell that is) soft play area – got anything to add?
 I’d love to hear them – leave a comment below, or over on Facebook!